Christian V of Denmark: Accession

 On 9 February 1670, King Frederick III died at the age of 60 at the Copenhagen Castle after a reign of 22 years.
-At the death of his father, Frederick immediately ascended the thrones of Denmark and Norway as the second absolute monarch at the age of just 24.
+At the death of his father, Christian immediately ascended the thrones of Denmark and Norway as the second absolute monarch at the age of just 24.
 He was formally crowned on 7 June the following year in the chapel of Frederiksborg Palace, which thereafter became the traditional place of coronation of Denmark's monarchs during the days of the absolute monarchy.
 He was the first hereditary king of Denmark-Norway, and in honor of this, Denmark-Norway acquired costly new crown jewels and a magnificent new ceremonial sword.